 4. to specify with authority.

-To prescript a relationship, then, is to create a set of rules governing the relationship before the people involved ever get into said relationship.
-These rules are often set up to define a relationship involving someone who is not even in existence yet and therefore cannot give his or her input into the relationship agreements, such as a married couple deciding the rules for a future extramarital partner before even finding one.
+A prescriptive relationship, then, is a relationship in which a person or people create a set of rules governing the relationship before the people involved ever get into said relationship.
+These rules are often set up to define a relationship involving someone who is not even in existence yet and therefore cannot give his or her input into the relationship agreements.

 By contrast, a descriptive relationship describes the relationship as it is at the time with input from all involved.